WhatsApp

 4. Skedda

-Skedda offers a free-tier hot desking platform with a clean interface and good core functionality.
+Skedda is a space booking platform with a clean interface and solid core functionality.

 Key Features: